lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Alloy of iron and carbon, known for strength.
 "The steel beams supported the bridge."

 stone
 : Small piece of rock.
-"The ancient building's walls were made of stone."
+"The ancient building’s walls were made of stone."

 story
 : Account of events or experiences.
 "Let me tell you a story about my summer vacation."

 strangest
 : Most odd, unusual or extraordinary.
-"It was the strangest dream I've ever had."
+"It was the strangest dream I’ve ever had."

 stream
 : Steady flowing body of water smaller than a river.
 "We fished in the cold mountain stream."